-AJ Rich, one of Survivor Reborn’s admins, recently interviewed ex-Core Design team member Richard Morton.
-In his interview, he asked Mr Morton about his work and the original plans for Core’s much-maligned Tomb Raider: Angel of Darkness.
+AJ Rich, one of Survivor Reborn’s Facebook page admins, recently interviewed ex-Core Design team member Richard Morton and asked him about his work and the original plans for Core’s much-maligned Tomb Raider: Angel of Darkness.

 It’s been ten years since AoD’s release but thanks to AJ and Richard, a few new details about Core’s controversial game have finally come to light.

 - The horror elements envisioned in the early stages of the game’s development were toned down for the final release.

 - The Tomb of the Ancients was not in the original design but was added to keep the “tomb” in “Tomb Raider”.

 - Players would have been able to buy skill and weapons upgrades using an in-game currency system but this idea was scrapped due to time constraints.

 - Kurtis Trent was supposed to have a wider range of special moves, which had to be axed, and there was even talk of a Kurtis Trent spin-off game.

 You can read the full Q&A by visiting the Survivor Reborn forum.
 Feel free to join in the discussion over there!